Murudeshwar Temple, The Statue of Lord Shiva, Karnataka

 Watch and share the 360° virtual reality tour of Murudeshwara Temple, The Statue of Lord Shiva, Karnataka

-The twenty storied Gopuram at the entry of the temple complex is around 237.5 feet tall and is called as Raja Gopuram.
+The twenty-storied Gopuram at the entry of the temple complex is around 237.5 feet tall and is called as Raja Gopuram.
 The temple has been built on a small hillock called as Kanduka.
 A list has been built for the convenience of the devotees which carries them to the hilltop and to the top of the Gopuram.
 The most exciting thing about the temple is the scenic view of the Lord Shiva statue along with the breathtaking view of the seashore.
 At the foot of the temple is located a temple devoted to Shri Rameshwara.

-Next to the idol of Lord Shiva is the also present a shrine devoted to Shaneeshwara while below the Lord Shiva’s idol is a small cave.
-At the entry gate of the temple are the statues of two elephants which are believed to act as the guard to the temple.
+Next to the idol of Lord Shiva is the also present a shrine devoted to Shaneeshwara while below Lord Shiva’s idol is a small cave.
+At the entry gate of the temple are the statues of two elephants which are believed to act as the guard of the temple.
 Within the temple premises is present a depiction of Lord Shiva giving the teaching of Geeta to Arjuna and beside that the depiction of Ravana giving the Atma Linga to Lord Ganesha.